These gluten free savory muffins with cheddar cheese have a hard boiled egg hiding inside them – cool, right?!

-I first got this recipe idea when we were at Smith Mountain Lake with our friends Tim and Lindsey this summer, and Lindsey made muffins with a hard boiled egg inside.
+I first got this recipe idea when we were at Smith Mountain Lake with our friends Tim and Lindsey one summer, and Lindsey made muffins with a hard boiled egg inside.

 I thought it was brilliant – a portable savory breakfast or snack that included both carbs and protein!